orisano/rget/README.md

 # rget
-rget is parallel downloader for GitHub release.
+rget is the parallel downloader for GitHub release.

 ## Installation
 ```bash